Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Get a small bowl of warm water and submerge your design.
 The water-soluble topping and wash-away stabilizer should dissolve fairly quickly.
 Once you see it mostly gone, remove the design.
 By removing it before every little bit of stabilizer is gone from the base of the stitches, you’ll leave a residue behind to increase the design firmness.

 Once the lace is dry, cut any other excess threads you missed the first time around.
-If the design seems warped, you can give it a good pressing to straighten in out.
+If the design seems warped, you can give it a good pressing to straighten it out.
 (Use a pressing cloth.)
-If it’s still too droopy, try adding spray starch and pressing again to give it a bit more rigidity!
+If it’s still too droopy, try adding spray starch or other liquid stabilizer and pressing again to give it a bit more rigidity!

 FSL Embroidery – Conclusion

 And that’s how you set up your embroidery machine to do free-standing lace.
-Just think of all the possibilities of embellishments and gifts that you can make in the future.
-I hope you enjoyed this beginner embroidery tutorial!
+Just think of all the possibilities of embellishments and gifts that you can make in the future!